honeycombio/terraform-provider-honeycombio/docs/resources/column.md

 ## Import

-Columns can be imported using a combination of the dataset name and their key name, e.g.
+Columns can be imported using a combination of the dataset name and their name, e.g.

 ```
 $ terraform import honeycombio_column.my_column my-dataset/duration_ms